bekk/bekk-christmas/post/react/draft-back-to-basics.md

 Now that you're an expert on transpiling, let's set it up!

 Babel is configured using presets.
 There are two presets that we're interested in, babel-preset-env and preset-react, which we need to install.
 For Babel to work at all we also need to install the core-library.
-Lastly, for webpack to be able to talk to Babel during its bundling process, it needs babel-loader.
-We won't dive into webpack loaders in this article, but essentially what you need to know is that Babel is configured using presets and babel-loader is what helps webpack use Babel.
+Lastly, for Webpack to be able to talk to Babel during its bundling process, it needs babel-loader.
+We won't dive into Webpack loaders in this article, but essentially what you need to know is that Babel is configured using presets and babel-loader is what helps Webpack use Babel.

 Now go ahead and run: